Tighter interface with Lua admin suite

 RevivePlayer (from vanilla) should probably be moved to Lua too .

-#6 Updated by IR4T4 almost 3 years ago
+#6 Updated by IR4T4 about 3 years ago

 When we ship WolfAdmin with installs there is no need for keeping such half implemented commands in qagame.